RasaHQ/rasa/README.md

 Just install it via `pip install pre-commit` and execute `pre-commit install` in the root folder.
 This will add a hook to the repository, which reformats files on every commit.

-If you want to set it up manually, install black via `pip install -r requirements-dev.txt`.
+If you want to set it up manually, install black via `poetry install`.
 To reformat files execute
 ```
 make formatter